-Most timing distribution systems in current usage generate all required codes at a central location then distribute each code separately to the user.
+Most timing distribution systems in current usage generate all required codes at a central location and then distribute each code separately to the user.
 Therefore, a terminal site may have several channels carrying time information to it.
 In the system to be described, the single channel is an integral portion of the time code generator.
 That is, the code is not generated on time until the required information reaches the terminal site.
 The system can be described in three sections:

-(1) The encoder, which receives time information from the clock and supplies code information to the link,

-(2) The link, a UHF transmitter and receiver, and
+- 1) The encoder, which receives time information from the clock and supplies code information to the link. - 2) The link, a UHF transmitter and receiver. - 3) The decoder, which takes the coded information from the link and generates the necessary time codes.